 The European Holocaust Research Infrastructure project (EHRI) provides online access to information about dispersed sources relating to the Holocaust and makes these documents and resources more accessible.
 EHRI is funded by the European Commission under the FP7 and Horizon 2020 programmes.

-The Czech EHRI node is currently under construction and will in future become part of the LINDAT/CLARIAH-CZ infrastructure.
+Czech EHRI node has become part of the LINDAT/CLARIAH-CZ infrastructure in 2023.
 The partners of the Czech EHRI consortium are: Masaryk Institute and Archives of the Czech Academy of Sciences, the National Archives, Terezín Memorial and the Terezín Initiative Institute.

 MemoGIS is a historical geographic system (GIS) allowing to study the history of Holocaust through map and offering a new perspective on the disputed character of the public space during the occupation.
 The application can be used on mobile devices to study the history of a specific neighbourhood, street or house.
 Read more about the project (in Czech).